ElliotXie/CASSIA/README.md

     - [OpenRouter API documentatioon](https://openrouter.ai/docs/quick-start)

-We recommend starting with OpenRouter as it provides access to most models with a single API key.
-While slightly more expensive, it offers greater convenience.
-Direct access via OpenAI or Anthropic provides more stability for production use.
+We recommend starting with OpenRouter since it provides access to most models through a single API key.
+While slightly more expensive and occasionally unstable, it offers greater convenience.
+For production use, direct access via OpenAI or Anthropic provides better stability.
 ```R
 # For OpenAI
 setLLMApiKey("your_openai_api_key", provider = "openai", persist = TRUE)